FIWARE/tools.Md2pdf/README.md

     Another Data: 'data value'
 ```

+**cover metadata notes: **
-Note that the cover metadata section accepts any key-value pair.
+* The cover metadata section accepts any key-value pair.
 The title is the only that it's treated specially, the rest simply are placed using a new line per pair with the key in bold.
+* The cover metadata could be specified using a different configuration file if **-c** option is passed ```md2pdf -i conf-file.yml -c cover_metatada.yml -o output.pdf```.

 For generating a PDF from the documentation example, execute: